 The owner or occupier of any land beyond the district of the local government may cause any sewer or drain from such land to communicate with any sewer of the local government, on such conditions as the local government may impose.

-[Section 76 inserted by No. 38 of 1933 s.
-33 and 42; amended by No. 14 of 1996 s.
+[Section 76 inserted: No. 38 of 1933 s.
+33 and 42; amended: No. 14 of 1996 s.
 4.]

 77. Restrictions on construction or alteration of certain drains and fittings